 - Your needs are not met in exchange for meeting someone else’s needs

 Codependency is not the end of a relationship.
 Acknowledging and embracing the presence of codependency can be the beginning of healing in a relationship.
-Famous books and workbooks like Codependent No More combined with personal and/or couples counseling can pave the road to recovery from codependent behavior.
+Famous books and workbooks like Codependent No More combined with personal and/or couples counselling can pave the road to recovery from codependent behaviour.